AllisonGuitor/AMR-metatools/README.md

 ./runrgibwt.sh SAMPLEID > SAMPLEID.log 2>&1
 ```

-***Step 3 - Run all.sh file ***
+**Step 3 - Run all.sh file**
 Ensure the folder in which you are running the all.sh command contains the [runrgibwt.sh](meta-tools/runrgibwt.sh) script with the correct paths to your reads.
-Lines 13/14 should be changed to the direct path of the reads along with lines 49 and 50.
+Lines [13/14](meta-tools/runrgibwt.sh#L13) should be changed to the direct path of the reads along with lines [49/50](meta-tools/runrgibwt.sh#L49).
+Line [17](meta-tools/runrgibwt.sh#L17) and subsequent lines should direct to the output location.

+Line 18 can be modified in case the CARD reference is installed globally (remove the --local flag) and if the wildcard/variants db is not included (remove the --wildcard flag)

+If the database is not installed locally there are a few lines that need to be changed in the [filter_pull_reads.py script](meta-tools/scripts/filter_pull_reads.py)

+- Line 68, 161 and 166 run rgi main/kmer query - remove the --local flag if the db is loaded globally
+Also check the following lines:
+- Line 61 and Line 150 - ensure the correct path to metaspades and that the memory and threads flags are appropriate